rhinobase/raftyui/apps/docs/app/(docs)/docs/components/checkbox/page.md

 ---
 title: Checkbox
-pageTitle: Checkbox - Rafty UI
+nextjs:
+  metadata:
+    title: Checkbox
     description: Checkboxes give users binary choices when presented with multiple options in a series.
 ---

 Checkboxes give users binary choices when presented with multiple options in a series.